Flu hangs on in US, fading in some areas and intensifying in others

 “Nationally, we can say we’ve peaked, but on a regional level it varies,” said the CDC’s Alicia Budd.
 “A couple of regions haven’t peaked yet.”

-Flu-like illnesses seem to be proliferating in the Midwest, and last week were at high levels in 23 states — up from 18 the week before, CDC officials said.
+Patient traffic has eased a bit in the Southeast and parts of the West Coast, but flu-like illnesses seem to be proliferating in the Midwest and have even rebounded a bit in some places.
+Last week, reports were at high levels in 23 states — up from 18 the week before, CDC officials said.

 Flu generally peaks in the U.S. between December and February.
 National data suggests this season’s peak came around late December, but a second surge is always possible.
 That’s happened in other flu seasons, with the second peak often — but not always — lower than the first, Budd said.